LinaMWu/advent_of_code_2024/day8/README.md

 ..........
 ..........
 ```
-The first example has antennas with two different frequencies, so the antinodes they create look like this, plus an antinode overlapping the topmost A-frequency antenna:
+The first example has antennas with two different frequencies, so the antinodes they create look like this, plus an antinode overlapping the topmost `A`-frequency antenna:
 ```
 ......#....#
 ...#....0...